(Last Updated on : 09/01/2019)

 at Sangam, Bilvamangala Temple, Sri Sita Rama Swamy Temple, and Sri Mukhalingeswara Temple.
 The Dantapuri Buddhist remnant site, Mukhalingam Temple, Srikurmam Temple, Asaravalli Temple, Baruva Beach, Kallepalli Beach, Bhavanapadu Beach, Navdurga Temple

-, Naarayana Tirumala Temple and many other tourist places are existent in Srikakulam district.
+, Naarayana Tirumala Temple and many other tourist places are existent in the Srikakulam district.

 These numerous districts located in the Southern Indian state of Andhra Pradesh comprise some famous tourist locales which are thronged throughout the year by millions of devotees as well as foreign tourists.